 This blog will cover 3 ways in which you can move data from Google Sheets to BigQuery.
 Additionally, we will also cover the limitations of these methods and an easier way to move data into BigQuery.
 The 3 ways are as follows:

-- Method 1: Using BigQuery Connector to Move Data from Google Sheets to BigQuery
+Method 1: Using Hevo to Move Data from Google Sheets to BigQuery

 You can easily connect your data from sheets into BigQuery using BigQuery’s data connector.
 The steps below illustrate how: